jasalt/bvv/README.md

 Depends on `yq`, `rsync`, `ssh` and expects WP-CLI to be available on remote WP instances.
 Additionally uses `lnav` for `bvv logs` command.
 Written and tested with Bash 5.1 on Linux.

 Work in progress but implemented commands should mostly work.
 See issues section in bottom of this document.

+Main repository for this project with issue tracker is at [Codeberg](https://codeberg.org/jasalt/bvv).

 Windows is not supported for now.

-Main repository for this project with issue tracker is at [https://codeberg.org/jasalt/bvv](Codeberg).

 # Docs